 Keen golfers will love Keswick Golf Course.
 The picturesque, 18-hole course stretches across Threlkeld Common onto the fellside behind Guardhouse.
 The course is blessed with stunning views of the surrounding mountains and has been designed around beautiful natural features.
 Visitors are welcome.

 If the weather is s bit wet, Keswick is a short drive away and has plenty of attractions.
-A Pencil Museum, climbing wall, swimming pool, Puzzling Place, cinema and a theatre are just some of the things on offer!
+A Pencil Museum, climbing wall, Puzzling Place, cinema and a theatre are just some of the things on offer!
 Guests at Sally’s Cottages can even receive a discount on some theatre tickets!